French frigate Sibylle (1777)

 Sibylle was a 32-gun copper-hulled, frigate of the French Navy, lead ship of her class.

 Career

-Sibylle took part in the Battle of Ushant on 27 July 1778, under Kerhouan-Mahé.
-She was part of the division under Lamotte-Piquet that captured 18 British merchantmen in the action of 2 May 1781.
+Sibylle took part in the Battle of Ushant on 27 July 1778, under Sébastien Mahé de Kerhouan.
+She was part of the division under Toussaint-Guillaume Picquet de la Motte that captured 18 British merchantmen in the action of 2 May 1781.

-In 1783, Sibylle was under Captain Kergariou Locmaria.
-On 2 January, she fought a hotly contested, and ultimately inconclusive Action of 2 January 1783 against HMS Magicienne.
+In 1783, Sibylle was under Captain Théobald René de Kergariou-Locmaria.
+On 2 January, she fought a hotly contested, and ultimately inconclusive action of 2 January 1783 against HMS Magicienne.

-Sibylle effected repairs and returned to the sea, but ended up being captured by the 50-gun HMS Centurion and Hussar in the action of 22 January 1783.
+Sibylle effected repairs and returned to the sea, but ended up being captured by HMS Centurion and Hussar in the action of 22 January 1783.

 Fate

 The British broke up Sibylle in 1784.